TreMartin-OS/trelana-martin.github.io/projects/function-master/README.md

  - Once they pass they will be **blue** and not red on the page!

 # Part 2 - Function Master
-# Left click the function Master.html to open it, these tests where created to test the functions that you need to write on the function-master.js file.
-So reverse engineering, oh no!
+# Open the function Master.html, these tests where created to test the functions that you need to write on the function-master.js file.
+So reverse engineering!
 # Carefully read the tests cause theres some tricksy things in there

 ## Review Questions from Module One Handbook?